makrai/notes/futrell-2501-linguists-stopped-worrying.md

 ## 2.2 Neural LMs learn nontrivial linguistic structure

+* x affects y
-* word frequency, utterance length, online processing constraints such as memory limitations, and plausibility given world knowledge all feed into the probability of an utterance.
-Indeed, not only utterance probabilities, but
+  * p = prob, x include word frequency, utterance length, online processing constraints such as memory limitations, and plausibility given world knowledge
-  * also comprehension accuracy, reaction time, and indeed any psychometric dependent variable are affected by all of these factors jointly—including the subjective grammaticality judgments that form the basis of formal synt (Kluender and Kutas, 1992; Hofmeister+ 2013; Mahowald+ 2016; Lau+ 2017)
+  * y also includes comprehension accuracy, reaction time, and indeed any psychometric dependent variable
+  * x also includes the subjective grammaticality judgments that form the basis of formal synt
+    (Kluender and Kutas, 1992; Hofmeister+ 2013; Mahowald+ 2016; Lau+ 2017)
+* isolate linguistic structure from these other factors through controlled experimental studies and through probing LMs’ internal states
+* infer the cog struct from behav
-* isolate linguistic structure from these other factors through controlled experimental studies and through probing LMs’ internal states Experimentally, from sufficient performance data, one may infer an underlying formal cognitive structure, no matter whether the implementation substrate is a brain or a neural network (Piantadosi and Gallistel, 2024).
-This is the standard procedure in linguistics, where data consisting primarily of acceptability judgments is used to postulate underlying linguistic competence This approach can be applied just as well to LMs
+  * Experimentally, from sufficient performance data, one may infer an underlying formal cognitive structure, no matter whether the implementation substrate is a brain or a neural network (Piantadosi and Gallistel, 2024).
+  * the standard procedure in linguistics, where data consisting primarily of acceptability judgments is used to postulate underlying linguistic competence This approach
+  * can be applied just as well to LMs
   * eg behavioral comparisons of minimally different sentences
-  * “The keys to the cabinet are on the table” and
+  * “The keys to the cabinet are on the table” vs
-  * the ungrammatical “The keys to the cabinet is on the table”, and the conditional probabilities assigned to the verb form “are” versus “is” are
+  * the ungrammatical “The keys to the cabinet is on the table”, and the conditional probabilities assigned to the verb form “are” versus “is”
-  * The lexical frequency of “is” versus “are” can be controlled through a more elaborate experimental design, with four conditions in a 2 × 2 design crossing the grammatical number of the subject with the grammatical form of the verb (as done by Marvin and Linzen, 2018).
-These are
+  * The lexical frequency of “is” versus “are” can be controlled through a more elaborate experimental design, with four conditions in a 2 × 2 design crossing the grammatical number of the subject with the grammatical form of the verb (as done by Marvin and Linzen, 2018)
-  * usual procedures in psycholinguistics, where experimenters develop
+  * usual procedures in psycholinguistics
   * The same methodology can be applied to language models with probability as the dependent variable (Linzen+ 2016; Futrell+ 2019b)
 * Such studies have revealed behavioral patterns consistent with NNs
   * subject–verb agreement
     (Linzen+ 2016; Bernardy and Lappin, 2017; Gulordava+ 2018)
   * filler–gap dependencies
     (Wilcox+ 2018, 2023a; Kobzeva+ 2023; Suijkerbuijk+ 2023)
   * recursive embedding of clauses
-    (Futrell et al., 2019b; Wilcox+ 2019a; Hu+ 2020), all of which involve
+    (Futrell et al., 2019b; Wilcox+ 2019a; Hu+ 2020)
-  * ie highly nontrivial formal structures which statistical models failed to
+  * ie highly nontrivial formal structures which statistical models failed on
   * fig 1: Example results for subject–verb agreement from GPT-2 are shown in
-    Figure 1: we see that grammatical verb forms are relatively more probable than matched ungrammatical verb forms in all but a few cases (human accuracy in producing the right verb forms in such sentences is 85%; Marvin and Linzen, 2018).3 The results indicate that the model can represent the non-local structural dependency between the subject of the sentence and the matrix verb
+    * grammatical verb forms are relatively more probable than matched ungrammatical verb forms in all but a few cases
+    * human accuracy in producing the right verb forms in such sentences is 85%
+    * Marvin and Linzen, 2018
+    * ie the model can represent the non-local structural dependency between the subject of the sentence and the matrix verb
-* Models can be “right for the wrong reasons” (McCoy+ 2019), adopting
+* Models can be “right for the wrong reasons” (McCoy+ 2019)
   * ie shallow heuristics which make correct predictions on certain test sets
   * or mastery of linguistic form without a concomitant ability to understand the implications of utterances (Weissweiler+ 2022, Mahowald+ 2024)
-  * eg a simple n-gram model performs fairly well on some subsets of paired grammatical and ungrammatical sentences of the BLiMP dataset (Warstadt+ 2020) (although not as well as a neural LM), which does not explicitly control for n-gram frequency (Vázquez Martínez+ 2023).4
+  * eg a simple n-gram model performs fairly well on some subsets of paired grammatical and ungrammatical sentences of the BLiMP dataset (Warstadt+ 2020) (although not as well as a neural LM), which does not explicitly control for n-gram frequency (Vázquez Martínez+ 2023)
 * ~> deeper investigation.
-We discuss two approaches here.
-The first involves
+We discuss two approaches here
 1. controlling a model’s training data and then observing its generalizations on evaluation data that is unlike anything in the training data (Jumelet+ 2021; Feng+ 2024b; Misra and Mahowald, 2024; Leong and Linzen, 2023; Yao+ 2025)
 * Ahuja+ (2025) trained Transformer language models on a corpus of
   * English-like text that has been constrained so that subjects and verbs are always adjacent.
-That is, the corpus contains sentences like “I saw
+That is, the corpus contains sentences like "I saw"
   * ? preferring “The key to the cabinets is on the table” over something like “The key to the cabinets are on the table” (where the form of the verb depends on the linearly previous verb)
-  * neural language models do make the human-like generalization, providing
+  * neural language models do make the human-like generalization
   * (see also Patil+ 2024)
 2. dig into the language models’ internal states
-  * LLMs have a reputation of being black boxes :-)
+  * LLMs have a reputation of being black boxes
   * nL
     * probing: attempts to decode linguistic features from the internal reprs
-    * causal interventions, where model internals are changed and the (Hewitt and Manning, 2019; Chi+ 2020; Voita and Titov, 2020; Manning+ 2020;
+    * causal interventions, where model internals are changed
+  * Hewitt and Manning, 2019; Chi+ 2020; Voita and Titov, 2020; Manning+ 2020;
-  Papadimitriou+ 2021; Ravfogel+ 2021; Lampinen, 2024; Diego- Simón+ 2024)
+    Papadimitriou+ 2021; Ravfogel+ 2021; Lampinen, 2024; Diego- Simón+ 2024
   * promising avenues for linguistics and cognitive science (see Section 4.2)
 * hE mostly English (or a handful of other langs) as the target (Blasi+ 2022)
-  * see Jumelet+ 2025, for a multilingual grammatical benchmark)
+  * see Jumelet+ 2025, for a multilingual grammatical benchmark
+  * Jumelet, J., Weissweiler, L., and Bisazza, A. (2025).
+    Multiblimp 1.0: A massively multilingual benchmark of ling minimal pairs. arXiv preprint arXiv:2504.02768
 * disagreement about
   * how much language models capture more complex formal patterns (Vázquez Martínez+ 2023; Lan+ 2024; Someya+ 2024) or